gfannes/molybdenum/README.md

 * Support for working with capture groups.
 When `-P %` is specified, the replacement string specified via `-r` will substitute capture groups for all occurences of `%` or `%[0-9]`.
 * Support for compact output.
 * Rework of colored output: when not specified, the output stream is checked.
 If this is a TTY, no color output will be produced.

+### v0.1.9

+* When the search pattern is specified multiple time, the last one is actually used.
+This allows for a better integration with scripting where a default pattern is specified and might be updated later.